 But Fantrax and other draft sites show who’s been drafted and who hasn’t.
 Why the extra piece of paper?
 Two reasons.
 First, while it’s easy to see who is available overall, the speed at which most drafts move means it’s not always easy to see how many draftable players are available at any one position.

 We may not always get the names right, but there’s little argument that elite-level starting pitchers are more valuable than ever.
-They are the rare pitchers still throwing close to 200 innings or more and enjoying the full benefit of this swing and miss generation of MLB hitters.
+They are the rare pitchers still throwing close to 200 innings or more and enjoying the full benefit of this swing-and-miss generation of MLB hitters.
 Meanwhile, the bulk of starting pitchers are seeing fewer innings and subsequently fewer wins and a smaller share of the strikeouts.
-We don’t know how the baseball will play this year, but in order to compete you’re going to need two elite starters who give you high quality innings with plenty of strikeouts.
-If you don’t get these aces, you’re gonna end up chasing strikeouts with lesser-quality pitchers and your ratios are gonna be worse for it.
+We don’t know how the baseball season will play this year, but in order to compete you’re going to need two elite starters who give you high-quality innings with plenty of strikeouts.
+If you don’t get these aces, you’re gonna end up chasing strikeouts with lower-quality pitchers and your ratios are gonna be worse for it.

 It definitely hurts to bypass some of the great hitters in the earlier rounds, but with more hitting positions to fill, you can make up for it during the rest of the draft.
 It’s virtually impossible to make up the production an elite starting pitcher can provide.

-6. Draft at least two good middle relievers in the late rounds or in the reserve rounds
+Draft a couple of good middle relievers in the reserve rounds

 For many of the same reasons the elite starting pitchers have gained value, so have the really good middle relievers.
-I covered many of the reasons I’ll be using middle relievers even in mixed leagues in this article, but the big takeaway is that the gap between the bulk of starting pitchers and good middle relievers is getting smaller.
+The average starting pitcher is getting fewer wins than ever.
+Those wins and many of the strikeouts are going toward middle relievers who also offer much safer ratios.
 The best part?
 These middle relievers are almost free!
 Use them early in the season while you’re still waiting to see what your upside picks really are.
-If you draft skill over role you’re also very likely to “luck” into a closer or two during the season.
-The relief pitcher rankings are a hot mess right now.
+If you draft skill over role, you’re also very likely to “luck” into a closer or two during the season.
+Closer rankings were relatively stable in 2023 but I’m expecting a return to the yearly chaos we saw in previous seasons.
 That likely means there will be plenty of opportunities if you draft the right middle relievers.

 I remember the days when the middle infield was Derek, Alex, and Nomar, and then a bunch of garbage.
-It’s still nice if you can get Fernando Tatis Jr., Trea Turner, or Bo Bichette, but both shortstop and second base go 20 deep in useful players.
+It’s still nice if you can get Trea Turner or Bo Bichette, but both shortstop and second base go 20 deep in useful players.
 If you don’t grab one of the top few at each position, you’re gonna be okay waiting.

-9. Track the rosters of the two owners who come before you and after you
+Track the rosters of the two owners who draft right before you and after you